OLC-Bioinformatics/OLC_NAS_Tools/README.md

 ```

 ## Usage
-This can either be used from the command line or imported directly into a script.
+This program can either be used from the command line or imported directly in Python

 #### Command Line:
 ```